dkpoult/WD-WebApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##signing in
+If you are a first time user you will link the account with moodle.If uyou have an account you will just login in with credentials

+##Cousres
+If you are lecturer you will be able to create and as a student you will be able to join the courses.

+## Extra
+You can send messages,receive anoucement and post on the the forum